No Way Out (2012)

-The 2012 No Way Out (known as No Escape in Germany) was the 12th and final No Way Out professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on June 17, 2012, at the Izod Center in East Rutherford, New Jersey.
-It was the first No Way Out held since 2009 and replaced Capitol Punishment for the June 2012 PPV slot, thus being the only No Way Out event held in June as all previous ones were held in February.
-Following this event, however, No Way Out was again discontinued and replaced by Payback in 2013.
+The 2012 No Way Out (known as No Escape in Germany) was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the 12th and final No Way Out and took place on June 17, 2012, at the Izod Center in East Rutherford, New Jersey.
+This was the first No Way Out held since 2009.

 Nine matches were contested at the event, with one match on the pre-show.
 In the main event, John Cena defeated Big Show in a Steel Cage match.
-In other prominent matches, Sheamus defeated Dolph Ziggler to retain the World Heavyweight Championship and CM Punk defeated Kane and Daniel Bryan to retain the WWE Championship.
-The event received 194,000 buys, up from last year's Capitol Punishment pay-per-view of 170,000, but down on the 2009 No Way Out figure of 272,000 buys.
+In other prominent matches, Sheamus defeated Dolph Ziggler to retain the World Heavyweight Championship and CM Punk defeated Kane and Daniel Bryan in a triple threat match to retain the WWE Championship.
+The event received 194,000 pay-per-view buys, up from the prior year's Capitol Punishment event of 170,000, but down on the 2009 No Way Out figure of 272,000 buys.

+This edition of No Way Out replaced Capitol Punishment for the June 2012 PPV slot, which made it the only No Way Out held in June as all previous ones were held in February.
+Following this event, however, No Way Out was again discontinued and replaced by Payback in 2013.
+This was in turn the only No Way Out held since the original brand extension ended in August 2011, and the only No Way Out held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April 2011, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.